gulaki/code-timer/README.md

       afunction.timer.reset()  # resets the timer to zero.

-- *TimerStats.function_timer_stats()* can be used as a context manager to time a chunk of code
+- *TimerStats.function_timer()* can be used as a context manager to time a chunk of code

-      with TimerStats.function_timer_stats as t:
+      with TimerStats.function_timer as t:
           # some process
       print(t)